-In the bowl of a stand-mixer, fitted with the paddle attachment, beat the butter, sugar, and honey together until "whipped."
+In a large bowl, using a hand mixer (or stand mixer with the paddle attachment), beat the butter, sugar, and honey together until "whipped."
 This will take about 40-60 seconds on medium speed.
-If you don't have a stand-mixer, use a hand-mixer.

-Add the egg, vanilla extract, and almond extract to the butter/sugar combo.
-Beat the ingredients to combine for about 30 seconds, scrapping the sides of the bowl if needed.
+Add the egg, vanilla extract, and almond extract.
+Beat the ingredients to combine.

-Now it's time to add the dry ingredients to the wet ingredients: einkorn flour, baking powder, and salt.
-Turn the mixer on low speed (or use a wooden spoon) and combine the dry ingredients into the wet ingredients (about 20-30 seconds).
-Einkorn doesn't like to be overworked, so only mix the ingredients until combined.
+Add the dry ingredients to the wet ingredients: einkorn flour, baking powder, and salt.
+Turn the mixer on low speed and combine the dry ingredients into the wet ingredients (about 20-30 seconds).

 Using your hands, form the dough into a ball.
-Place the dough on a piece of large parchment paper and wrap it up.
-Refrigerate the dough for 2-24 hours.
-I usually let my dough rest for two hours for same day baking, and longer if I want to make the dough in advance.
+Place the dough on a large piece of parchment paper and wrap it up.
+Refrigerate the dough for at least 1 hour or up to 48 hours.

 For the icing, combine all the ingredients in a bowl.
-If your powdered sugar is clumpy (this happens with the organic variety), then sift the powdered sugar first through a sieve.
+If your powdered sugar is clumpy (this happens with the organic variety), sift the powdered sugar first through a sieve (like this).
 Adjust the powdered sugar or milk as needed, by a tablespoon at a time until you reach the desired icing consistency.

-For the buttercream, add the butter and powdered sugar (keep the sifting note above in mind) to the bowl of a stand-mixer, fitted with the whisk attachment.
-Whisk together the sugar and butter on low speed until combined.
-Then add the vanilla and milk and whisk just until combined.
+For the buttercream, add the butter and powdered sugar (keep the sifting note above in mind) to a large bowl (or stand mixer fitted with the whisk attachment).
+Beat the sugar and butter on low speed until combined.
+Add the vanilla and milk and combine.
 Add more powdered sugar as needed, a tablespoon at a time, until you reach the desired consistency and taste.

 Separate the frosting in individual bowls and mix the icing or frosting with your natural dye (see my note about natural dye in the story above).

-Enjoy immediately, or store the cookies in the fridge (for up to 4-5 days) or in the freezer (up to a few months).
+Enjoy immediately or store the cookies in the fridge (for up to 4-5 days) or in the freezer (up to a few months).